krishnapranayangara/amazon_books/README.md

 Author
 Price
 Rating
-To ensure data integrity, we maintain a set of seen titles to avoid duplicates during the extraction process.
-The extracted book data is stored as a list of dictionaries and then converted into a pandas DataFrame for further processing.
+To ensure data integrity, we maintain a set of seen titles to avoid duplicates during extraction.
+The extracted book data is stored as a list of dictionaries and then converted into a pandas frame for further processing.

 2. Data Transformation
 In this implementation, the transformation phase is minimal, focusing primarily on data cleaning.
-The pipeline removes duplicates based on the title of the books, ensuring that only unique entries are loaded into the database.
+The pipeline removes duplicates based on the books' titles, ensuring that only unique entries are loaded into the database.
 This transformation step is integral in maintaining a clean dataset that reflects accurate book information.

 3. Data Loading
 Once the data is transformed, it is loaded into a PostgreSQL database using the insert_book_data_into_postgres function.
 This function retrieves the book data from Airflow's XCom and uses the PostgresHook for seamless integration with the PostgreSQL database.
 The books table is created with the following schema: